Mental Health and Psychology Dictionary

 Diagnostic test comprised of 31 cards.
 One card is blank and the other thirty include blurred but emotionally powerful (or even disturbing) photographs and drawings.
 Subjects are asked to tell a story based on the content of the cards.
 The TAT was developed in 1935 by Morgan and Murray.

-The patient's reactions (in the form of brief narratives) are
+The patient's reactions (in the form of brief narratives) are recorded by

 The TAT is scored and interpreted simultaneously.
 Murray suggested to identify the hero of each narrative (the figure representing the patient); the inner states and needs of the patient, derived from his or her choices of activities or gratifications; what Murray calls the "press", the hero's environment which imposes constraints on the hero's needs and operations; and the thema, or the motivations developed by the hero in response to all of the above.